-In addition to our environmental initiatives, there are several major infrastructure projects which are detailed in this 2021-22 Annual Business Plan including:
+In additional to our environmental initiatives, there are several major infrastructure projects which are detailed in this 2021-22 Annual Business Plan including:

-- Glenelg Oval redevelopment Stage 3 and 4 - \$2.8 million over three years (including 50% grant funding which has been secured) - > Kingston Park Kiosk \$500,000 - Seacliff Plaza upgrade Stage 1 (subject to grant funding) - an additional \$1.07 million - Old Buffalo replica site detailed design (subject to grant funding) - \$200,000 - Brighton Beachfront Holiday Park redevelopment Stage 2 \$1.2 million - Implementation of the Jetty Road Brighton Lighting Masterplan - Continuing to implement the Jetty Road Glenelg Masterplan
+- Glenelg Oval redevelopment Stage 3 and 4 - \$2.8 million over three years (including 50% grant funding which has been secured) - > Kingston Park Kiosk \$500,000 - Seacliff Plaza upgrade Stage 1 (subject to grant funding) - an additional \$1.07 million - Old Buffalo replica site detailed design (grant funding confirmed) - \$200,000 - Brighton Beachfront Holiday Park redevelopment Stage 2 \$1.2 million - Implementation of the Jetty Road Brighton Lighting Masterplan - \$160,000 - Continuing to implement the Jetty Road Glenelg Masterplan \$400,000

-To fund these projects and the high quality of services we provide across the city we are proposing a rate rise of 2.4%.
-Based on the median house value of \$632,500 in Holdfast Bay, this equates to an increase of \$38 annually.
+We have balanced the funding of these projects and the high quality of services we provide across the city while keeping rates as low as possible with a rate rise of just 2.4%.
+Based on the median house value of \$590,000 in Holdfast Bay, this equates to an increase of \$48 for the year.